 Text Analysis - In most cases, the test includes a passage followed by 3-4 related questions.
 The questions require basic reading comprehension or the ability to draw logical conclusions based on the information provided in the text.
 The questions are usually multiple choice, with true/false/cannot say being one of the most popular types.

-Linguistically Based Questions - Included in this category are word analogies and odd one-out questions where quick analysis of words and their meanings is vital.
+Linguistically Based Questions - Included in this category are word analogies and odd-one-out questions where quick analysis of words and their meanings is vital.
 These questions are shorter and require a background knowledge of the vocabulary at hand.
+Each test provider uses slightly different formats for their verbal tests, but JobTestPrep has you covered with comprehensive preparation for many different test provider styles, such as Cubiks test preparation.
 For more information, visit our verbal reasoning page.

 While verbal reasoning is language based, language aptitude or literacy skills tests are an assessment of your level of language and your ability to communicate clearly to others through writing.
 The test structure focuses on the applicant's knowledge in areas such as spelling, grammar, sentence structure and the general ability to use language proficiently.
 More information on language aptitude tests can be found here.

 Abstract reasoning is a broad category that includes tests which ask you to draw logical conclusions based on information expressed through shapes, patterns and words.
+Many leading companies in the UK now utilize abstract reasoning tests in their recruitment, such as the Macquarie psychometric assessment.
 The major abstract reasoning tests used and discussed below are inductive, deductive and diagrammatic reasoning.

 Inductive reasoning involves using specific information to make general conclusions.
 Tests in this area often include a series of shapes or matrices where you need to decide which answer comes next in the series or which one is missing to complete the series.
 For examples of this type of test, please see our inductive reasoning page.